lblack1/cpsc236-battlemap/README.md

-# cpsc236-battlemap
+# cpsc236-battlemapscripts
-A small, ugly battle map app built with C# and Unity
+The various scripts for a small, ugly battle map app built with C# and Unity